 THE HISTORY OF SHOE4AFRICA

 Shoe4Africa started in November 1995 whilst the founder was in Kenya for almost seven months on a running trip.
 Returning to Stockholm, Sweden, shoes started to be collected and a ‘project’ was formed.
 It was named Shoe4Africa later on the last day of the millennium, on a rooftop in Zanzibar, Tanzania.
-In 2006 becoming an officially registered Not-for-profit with a 501 (c)(3) ruling, in New York City; recognized by the UN as international NGO.
+In 2006 the entity became an officially registered Not-for-profit with a 501 (c)(3) ruling, in New York City; recognized by the UN as international NGO.

 23 runners toed the line at the United NYC half to raise funds for Shoe4Africa- Claire, Clif, Tehilah, Susan, Alex, Debra, Arvind, Yumiko, Vicky, Lisa, Alexis, Coach Jon, Ambassador Lou of the Wooly, Dina, Valerie, Fernanda, Britney, David, Susan, Jessica and Sue – you are our heroes!!

 Shoe4Africa had a celebration day at the hospital when the kids got a big surprise as our friends and long time supporters Frank Bollen and Manuela Soccol brought over a big bag of shoes for most of our little patients!
 Teddy Bears came from Loredana, and Nasser Moosawi helped four families out with hardship grants!
 Dr. Neasa Coll also came to help, contribute and play with the kids!
 We had a great day.

 Manuela helps fit a little patient with shoes she and Frank brought from Belgium.